-Michele Quesada da Silva, MSPglobal team member and Latin American representative in the MSPglobal Expert Group, explained the role of IOC-UNESCO in promoting and supporting the implementation of MSP in its 150 Member States, as well as the priority actions of the MSProadmap, implemented through the MSPglobal Initiative and the MSPforum.
+Michele Quesada da Silva, MSPglobal team member and Latin American representative in the MSPglobal Expert Group, explained the role of UNESCO’s Intergovernmental Oceanographic Commission (IOC-UNESCO) in promoting and supporting the implementation of MSP in its 150 Member States, as well as the priority actions of the MSProadmap, implemented through the MSPglobal Initiative and the MSPforum.

 This webinar was an opportunity to expand the discussion on MSP to Brazilian civil society following the training course organized in São Paulo in December 2019 by IOC-UNESCO for Brazilian and Uruguayan officials within the framework of the MSProadmap and with the support of the Government Offices of Sweden.